 It’s no wonder that sunflowers have long held the top spot as the most commonly grown cut flower worldwide—they are ridiculously easy to grow, thrive during the dog days of summer and early autumn, bloom abundantly, and require very little attention to thrive.

 Branching types get quite large and produce an abundance of blooms over a long period of time.
-They require a good deal of room, so space them 18 to 24 inches (45 to 60 cm) apart.
+They require a good deal of room, so space them 18 to 24 in (45 to 60 cm) apart.
 To stagger the harvest, sow a new batch every 3 to 4 weeks from spring through midsummer.

 Nonbranching types (also called single stem) produce one flower per seed and are prized for their fast bloom time and long, straight stems.
 These are the types that most flower farmers choose to cultivate.

-To keep them at a manageable size, it’s best to plant them quite close together, otherwise you’ll end up with broomstick-sized stems that are impossible to work into arrangements.
-For smaller, bouquet-sized blooms, space plants 4 to 6 inches (10 to 15 cm) apart.
+To keep single-stem varieties at a manageable size, it’s best to plant them quite close together, or you’ll end up with broomstick-size stems that are impossible to work into arrangements.
+For smaller, bouquet-size blooms, space plants 4 to 6 in (10 to 15 cm) apart.

-Sunflowers can be either direct seeded or transplanted into the garden as soon as the weather has warmed and all threat of frost has passed.
-Seeds germinate rapidly, and within a few days plants will be poking out of the ground.
+Sunflowers can be either direct-seeded or transplanted into the garden as soon as the weather has warmed and all threat of frost has passed.
+Seeds germinate rapidly, and within a few days, plants will be poking out of the ground.

-I cover freshly seeded beds with frost cloth and anchor the corners down with heavy stones to keep the birds away until the plants have had a chance to root in and anchor themselves.
+I cover freshly seeded beds with frost cloth and weigh the corners down with heavy stones to keep the birds away until the plants have had a chance to root in and anchor themselves.
 To avoid this extra step, you can plant out transplants instead of seeds.